 Further information is also available through your local British Embassy or High Commission.
 Find out more about applying for a UK visa.

-Overseas Students' Orientation Programme
+Student Orientation Programme

 If joining the University will be your first time in the United Kingdom you may find that UK culture, customs and procedures are different to those that you're used to.